 - Recovered $1.25 million policy limits settlement for a young man who was t-boned in an intersection in Cobb County suffering a brain injury, despite evidence that he was talking on the phone with his gay partner while turning left in an intersection.

-Mr. Shigley is currently a trustee of The Peachtree Trust.
-He has served as an elder at Peachtree Presbyterian Church, assistant scoutmaster of the Boy Scout troop where his son became an Eagle Scout, YMCA youth soccer coach, board chair of a church-based (now independent) child development center, board member ofLifegate Christian counseling center, secretary of the Bill Maness Good Samaritan Scholarship Fund, Inc., and on the national advisory board of the Children's Tumor Foundation Endurance Team.
+Mr. Shigley is currently an active elder of Peachtree Presbyterian Church in Atlanta.
+He has served as trustee of The Peachtree Trust.
+He has served as an elder at Peachtree Presbyterian Church, YMCA youth soccer coach, assistant scoutmaster of the Boy Scout troop where his son became an Eagle Scout, board chair of a church-based child development center, Secretary of the Bill Maness Good Samaritan Scholarship Fund, Inc.,board member of Lifegate Christian counseling center, and on the national advisory board of the Children's Tumor Foundation Endurance Team.

 Ken was married almost 34 years until his wife, Sally, succumbed to a 29-year battle with recurring brain tumors in June 2017.
 Their two adult children are both married and on their own.
 In his spare time, he has completed marathons and triathlons, and enjoys backpacking, scuba diving, kayaking, biking and travel.

 BA, Furman University